nikahmadz/Firedash/index.md

 ---

 Firedash is an instant web application that serve as an Admin Panel for Firebase Applications.
-Firedash helps you manage your Firebase Application with an intuitive and easy-to-use interface. **Deploy Firedash to your Firebase project to use it**.
+Firedash features an intuitive and easy-to-use interface to help you manage your Firebase Application from a browser. **Deploy Firedash to your Firebase project to use it**.

 ---

 **This project is currently being developed.
 [View Project Status](https://github.com/nikahmadz/Firedash/wiki/project-status)**

 ---

+## Firedash features

+- Instant installation.
+Deploy it to your project and use it straight away.
+- Beautiful Material Design interface provided by **Vuetify**.
+- Intuitive and easy-to-use tools to manage Firebase Applications from a browser.

 ## Continue reading